sassoftware/viya4-deployment/README.md

 - SAS Viya Multi-tenant Deployment
   - Multi-tenancy in SAS Viya creates and manages separate and secure cloud-computing units.
 See [SAS Viya Multi-Tenancy Documentation](./docs/user/Multi-Tenancy.md) for details.

+- SAS Viya SingleStore Deployment
+  - SingleStore is a cloud-native database designed for data-intensive applications.
+See [SAS Viya SingleStore Documentation](./docs/user/SingleStore.md) for details.

 ## Prerequisites

 Use of these tools requires operational knowledge of the following technologies: